 - Setup Remote Access Windows 8: Step 1 — Launch the ITarian Remote Access website.

-- Setup Remote Access Windows 8: Step 2 — Click "Get Now for Free."
+- Setup Remote Access Windows 8: Step 2 — Click "GET NOW."

 - Setup Remote Access Windows 8: Step 3 — Type in your email address.

-- Setup Remote Access Windows 8: Step 4 — Select "Get Now for Free."
+- Setup Remote Access Windows 8: Step 4 — Select "GET NOW."

 - Setup Remote Access Windows 8: Step 5 — Select "Save File."